Building Resilience During Uncertainty: What Ecosystems Teach Us

 Because when we take its resilience for granted, we sometimes neglect to care for it.
 When under threat, it can be hard to stay hopeful.
 We might not know where to put our attention, or worse, we might give up.

-As my thoughts wandered, I realized this is a metaphor that could apply to organizations, themselves representing a dynamic ecosystem.
+As my thoughts wandered, I realized this is a metaphor that could apply to organizations, themselves representing a dynamic ecosystem: Organizations—like ecosystems—must continually develop a diverse set of capabilities to thrive amid uncertainty.

-The paradox–where ecosystems are both fragile and resilient–reminds us how important it is to pause and invest in caring for our organizations: through planning, strategizing, and affirming our values, to ensure stability in the face of difficult times.
+The paradox–where ecosystems are both fragile and resilient–reminds us how important it is to pause and invest in caring for our organizations.

 It can be hard to know where to put our attention, but we must not be naively hopeful and carry on as usual.
 Building resilience takes concerted effort.